midjourney 绘画接口服务商

 The public directory defaults to <root>/resources

-and preload.build.publicDir
+and preload.publicDir

 option.